A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Introduction

-In this paper, we aim to investigate one specific star-forming region located in the $l\sim105^{\circ}$ area, which was subject to contradictory classifications and distance estimates, and assess to what extent various methods of YSO identification provide consistent results. \iras{} was first detected in CO 1-0 with IRAM 30 m as part of a follow-up observing campaign of the star-forming region candidates among IRAS sources in the outer Galaxy, and assigned a distance of 6.48 kpc \citep[$\varv_\mathrm{LSR}$=-59.05 km s$^{-1}$, ][]{wb89}.
+In this paper, we aim to investigate one specific star-forming region located in the $l\sim105^{\circ}$ area, which has been subject to contradictory classifications and distance estimates.
+Here, we assess to what extent various methods of YSO identification provide consistent results. \iras{} was first detected in CO 1-0 with IRAM 30 m as part of a follow-up observing campaign of the star-forming region candidates among IRAS sources in the outer Galaxy, and assigned a distance of 6.48 kpc \citep[$\varv_\mathrm{LSR}$=-59.05 km s$^{-1}$, ][]{wb89}.
 In a parallel survey with the Millimeter-Wave Observatory, the distance of 2.8 kpc was determined based on CO 2-1 observations \citep[$\varv_\mathrm{LSR}$=-59.5 km s$^{-1}$, ][]{wilking1989}.
-The Dominion Radio Astrophysical Observatory survey at $l\sim105^{\circ}$ classified \iras{} as a likely supernova remnant due to a slighly non-thermal spectral index \citep[SNR G104.7+2.8, ][]{joncas1990,green1994}.
-Subsequent observations from the Canadian Galactic Plane Survey showed that radio spectra are rather flat and this object is most likely an \ion{H}{ii} region \citep{taylor2003,kothes2006}, yet without maser detections \citep{molinari1996,Fontani2010}.
-Infrared observations with 2MASS and WISE provided further evidence that \iras{} is a star-formation site, with stellar surface density enhancement typical for embedded cluster and a blob/shell morphology \citep{kumar2006,lundquist2014}.
+The Dominion Radio Astrophysical Observatory survey at $l\sim105^{\circ}$ classified \iras{} as a likely supernova remnant due to a slightly non-thermal spectral index \citep[SNR G104.7+2.8, ][]{joncas1990,green1994}.
+Subsequent observations from the Canadian Galactic Plane Survey showed that radio spectra are rather flat and this object is most likely an \ion{H}{ii} region \citep{taylor2003,kothes2006}, without, however, any maser detections \citep{molinari1996,Fontani2010}.
+Infrared observations with 2MASS and WISE provided further evidence that \iras{} is a star-formation site, with stellar surface density enhancement typical for embedded cluster and a blob or shell morphology \citep{kumar2006,lundquist2014}.

-Here, we address the following questions.
-What is the distance to \iras{}?
-What is the census of YSOs obtained with standard methods using infrared colors?
-Does machine learning techniques utilizing the AllWISE catalog provide new YSO identifications?
-Are they grouped in clusters?
-Is the distribution of gas and dust emission consistent with the picture of star formation in \iras{}?
-Are the spectral energy distributions of YSO candidates consistent with \citet{robitaille2017} models?
+Here, we address the most prevalent questions, such as the measurement of the distance to \iras{} and the census of YSOs obtained with standard methods using infrared colors.
+We also consider whether machine learning techniques utilizing the AllWISE catalog are equipped to provide new YSO identifications.
+We also ask whether they are grouped in clusters and whether the distribution of gas and dust emission is consistent with the picture of star formation in \iras{}.
+Finally, we examine whether the spectral energy distributions of YSO candidates are consistent with the models from \citet{robitaille2017}.